Consultations and Appointments

 Keep your pet healthy and happy.

-The Clinic utilises several ECG machines including a digital PC based 6 lead system which allows immediate access to specialist opinion via telemedicine.
+The Clinic utilises several ECG machines including a digital PC based 6 lead system which allows immediate access to specialist opinions via telemedicine.
 An ECG is performed to monitor the electrical activity of the heart.

 An ultrasound scan, which can sometimes be called a sonogram in the human field, uses high-frequency sound waves to produce a computer image of the tissues of the body.
 We can then use these images to assess the condition of the internal organs such as the heart or kidneys or sometimes to look if one of our patients has swallowed something that they shouldn’t have.